Hi,

 From India, Bangalore

-The problem that you are facing is very common in IT market.
-Most of the candidates who come from fake companies are doing this kind of silly issues.
-First of all, we have to interact with the candidate who is interested to join our concern and collect all the information about previous employment experience.
-We have to know what he is looking for we should not expect him to answer every question. we have to check is confidential level and we should not blindly put the words that we will give offer at the week end.
-We have to make sure that when he can join our team.
-According to that we have to do the process.
+The problem that you are facing is very common in the IT market.
+Most of the candidates who come from fake companies are facing these kinds of issues.
+First of all, we have to interact with the candidate who is interested in joining our company and collect all the information about their previous employment experience.
+We need to understand what they are looking for, and we should not expect them to answer every question.
+We have to check their confidentiality level and should not blindly promise an offer by the weekend.
+We must ensure when they can join our team, and accordingly proceed with the process.